alberto-lazari/computer-science/mobile-security/notes.typ

 - Obfuscation
 - Use native code

+Dynamic analysis can be evaded as well:
-Identify if the app is running in an analysis environment
+- Identify if the app is running in an analysis environment (and behave differently)
+- Reflection to hide logging of function calls

 #lecture(8)
 = Malwares